CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## About this document

-* In [Open-Source Software](glossary.md#open-source-software) supply chains, we find people filling distinct roles that each care about some metadata or tasks in SBOMs.
-* This document attempts to offer an overview of these roles, how they are related, and what each role cares about.
+* This document offers an overview of [Open-Source Software](glossary.md#open-source-software) supply chains, as seen from the following perspectives;
-* The rationale behind this document lays in the document author's perceiving that there were no good sources that described how SBOMs should (or could!) be used throughout an Open Source Software supply-chain.
-    * Much of existing documentation focused heavily on SBOMs from the perspective of a software suppliers (businesses) or consumers.
+    * Different roles found throughout the supply-chain
+    * The metadata fields these roles typically care about
+    * What ways each role cares about each metadata, including common tasks
+    * What legislation or regulation, if any, that requires a specific metadata field
+    * To which roles metadata is communicated throughout the supply-chain
-    * Frustration with the lack of a clear Open Source perspective brought the author to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.
+* Original motivation for this document comes from the author's frustration with the lack of a clear Open Source perspective brought the author to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.
-* This document exists in large part due to the author's attempt at taking notes while figuring out what the state of the art in SBOM.
 * Please take this document as it is – a public set of notes, intended as a source for illumination and as an ongoing conversation, taking incremental steps toward more transparent and accountable Open Source supply-chains.

 For license information and acknowledgements, see the [end of this document](#license-and-use-of-this-document).